mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

    A dutch 16th century trader pointing at his accounts books Jan Gossaert (Washington National Gallery)

-The 16th Century Trader shown above is a good exmaple of how proud rich merchants were of their new "system" - accounting.
+The 16th Century Trader shown above is writing in an accounting book, and has hanging behind him his accounts for the past venture.
+As a portrait like this would be outrageously expensive, and so it is is a good exmaple of how proud rich merchants were of their new "system" - accounting.
 Yes, 500 years ago, accountatants were cool.
-Accounting was cool because it was a way to control companies in a *very nearly* programmatic way.
+It was cool because it was a way to control companies in a *very nearly* programmatic way.
 By setting limits to how subordinates could behave by setting budgets, and by being able to monitor how successfult they were through budgets, a company could be controlled, or perhaps I should say *programmed* to behave in certain ways.

-By the industrial revolution accounting had become globally accepted and slowly standardised, and by the 1950s Managmeent Accounting had been invented / popularised by consultants like Bain, but now Software is bridging the physical world and the virtual more granualarly than previsouly.
+By the industrial revolution accounting had become globally accepted and slowly standardised, and after the 1950s Management Accounting had been invented / popularised by consultants like Bain, but now Software is bridging the physical world and the virtual more granualarly than previsouly.